-Storage losses are related to several factors:
+The amount of storage losses are directly related to several factors:

-- moisture content at baling and the time of storage, - storage conditions (outdoor vs. indoor), - environmental conditions (relative humidity, air temperature, and air movement), and - forage species.
+- moisture content at baling and the time of storage - storage conditions (outdoor vs. indoor) - environmental conditions (relative humidity, air temperature, and air movement), and - forage species.

-Hay baled with moisture contents greater than 20 percent can develop mold and lose dry matter and quality to bacterial degradation.
+Hay that is baled at moisture contents greater than 20 percent can develop mold and lose dry matter and quality to bacterial degradation.
 In rare cases, hay baled at a high moisture content can spontaneously heat or combust.
 Moldy hay can be detrimental to livestock health.

 The extent and duration of temperature rise in hay depends on moisture content.
 All hay baled at moisture contents between 15 and 20 percent will undergo some elevation in temperature in the first 2 to 3 weeks after baling.
 This heat buildup is referred to as "sweating" and is due to plant respiration and microbial activity.
-This temperature increase will continue for up to 10 days.
+This temperature increase continues for up to 10 days.
 At a moisture level of about 30 percent, a bale may maintain a higher temperature for up to 40 days regardless of the forage species or bale shape.
-An 18 to 24 inches long electronic hay moisture and temperature probe can monitor changes in moisture and temperature in many samples quickly.
+An electronic hay moisture and temperature probe that is 18 to 24 inches long can monitor these changes in moisture and temperature.
+The electronic probe can measure many samples quickly.
 At least 12 to 20 random samples are necessary to determine forage moisture accurately.

-Heat generated by metabolic activity of the microorganisms and plant respiration will increase the temperature of hay (Figure 1).
-Temperatures can range from 130 to 140°F during the initial stage and decrease to 60°F after 40 days.
+Heat generated by metabolic activity of the microorganisms and plant respiration will increase the temperature of hay (Fig. 1).
+Temperatures can range from 130 to 140 °F during the initial stage and decrease to 60 °F after 40 days.
 Equilibration usually occurs independently from moisture level.
-If temperature increase is not greater than 130°F, then the hay should not suffer great reductions in hay dry matter and quality; however, during the sweat, measurable losses of 4 to 5 percent in hay DM may be recorded.
-Once stored hay reaches moisture equilibrium, there will be a 1 percent DM loss for every 1 percent loss in the original field baling moisture.
+If temperature increase is no greater than 130 °F, then the hay should suffer no great reductions in hay dry matter and quality.
+However, during the sweat, measurable losses of 4 to 5 percent in hay DM may be recorded.
+Once stored hay has reached moisture equilibrium, there will be a 1 percent DM loss for every 1 percent loss in the original field baling moisture.
 For example, if hay was originally baled at 20 percent moisture and after 3 weeks reaches 12 percent moisture, there should be a corresponding 8 percent DM loss.

-Typically, as bale size and density increase so does spontaneous heating.
-Though the amount of heat produced per unit of forage does not change, the more DM packed in the bale, the more difficult it is for heat to dissipate.
+Typically, as bale size and density increase, so does spontaneous heating.
+Though the amount of heat produced per unit of forage does not change, the more DM packed in the bale, the more difficult the heat dissipation.
 Due to the increase in spontaneous heating with the increase in density, it is recommended that square or rectangular bales be harvested at 20 percent moisture and large round bales harvested at 18 percent moisture.
-Combustion and fire can also occur if internal temperatures exceed 175°F due to oxidative reactions caused by protein breakdown.
+Combustion and fire can also occur if internal temperatures exceed 175 °F due to oxidative reactions caused by protein breakdown.
 This type of oxidative reaction tends to occur 30 to 35 days after baling.
-Large round bales are more prone to oxidative reactions and combustion close to the bale surface where oxygen concentration is higher.
-This is especially true if bale temperatures reach 340°F.
+Large round bales are more prone to oxidative reactions and combustion close to the bale surface, where oxygen concentration is higher.
+This is especially true if bale temperatures reach 340 °F.